 The theme for 2018 is: “Listen First – Listening to children and youth is the first step to help them grow healthy and safe.”
 It is a UNODC initiative to increase support for the prevention of drug use that is based on science and is therefore an effective investment in the well-being of children and youth, their families and their communities.

 Drug abuse prevention begins with education, spreading the word regarding the dangers of drugs to oneself and to the community.
 That’s why here at Impero, we have provided you with ways to prevent drug abuse and illicit trafficking in schools, alongside ways to prevent drug abuse in a home environment, following the ‘Listen First’ theme.

-Approximately 50% of teens have misused drugs (prescription or illicit) at least once in their life.
+15% of pupils have taken drugs at least once in their life time.

-23.6% of 12th grade students have reported using illicit drugs in the last year.
+10% of pupils have taken drugs in the last year.

 Preventing drug abuse and illicit trafficking in schools

 - Listen First – in order to create a strong bond with a student, the teacher must listen with empathy and care.
-It creates trust and respect, potentially leading to less risky behavior.
+It creates trust and respect, potentially leading to less risky behaviour.

 - Prevention Programmes – life skills and social influence programmes delivered in schools can prevent one quarter of drug use occurring.
 Programmes should ensure that all aspects of drug abuse are addressed.

 - Support – through a curriculum of interactive activities, teachers can support the development of the personal and social skills of children.